Novel methods for the detection and classification of corrosion on bridges

 " Remote simultaneous 3D and spectral imaging will provide direct identification of surface rust and corrosion"

 Professor Haida Liang, Nottingham Trent University

-Scientists are developing technology capable of detecting the level of rust on metal structures such as bridges from up to 100m away.
+The ISAAC Research Centre is developing technology capable of detecting the level of rust on metal structures such as bridges from up to 100m away.

-The project, involving Nottingham Trent University and global infrastructure consultancy Opus International Consultants, could save tens of millions of pounds a year in surveying costs and remove the need for potentially dangerous inspections.
+This project, involving Nottingham Trent University and global infrastructure consultancy Opus International Consultants, could save tens of millions of pounds a year in surveying costs and remove the need for potentially dangerous inspections.
 It will help to inform crucial decisions about when to repair or decommission structures including bridges, footbridges, pylons, culverts, station canopies, roof structures and tunnel linings.

 The three-year project involves the creation of a remote imaging system which simultaneously performs both 3D and spectral imaging, providing important information about the physical and chemical characteristics of the structure.

 The "RustScan" instrument and accompanying "RustDetect" software – which will be used via hand-held or tripod-mounted cameras or even drones – will be able to generate detailed data regarding surface blistering and corrosion.
 The tools will have widespread application for all structures where metal is an integral part of their construction, particularly where safety is paramount and failure would be catastrophic.
 The information will help to build up a 3D model of the structure’s condition, which will be used to identify areas requiring immediate attention, maintenance programmes and lifespan modelling.